2018/05/31-06/01: In Saskatoon

 Today we must have moved from the central to the Mississippi bird migration flyway.
 We began to see new bird species, including herons and American white pelicans.
 They must have had wet weather recently, because at times our road seemed like a narrow dry strip across vast expanses of shallow water.
 Further along was the expanse of Quill Lake, an internationally important area for bird life.

 At the campground in Foam Lake, we arrived 10 minutes before my cousin Jane and her husband Jean, who had been driving eastward from near Montreal towing their brand new Airstream trailer.
 One might call this an unlikely encounter, but in these days of smartphones, you can organize nearly anything.
 We had sociable and delicious evening, and were the first to test their Airstream guest quarters.

 2018/06/04: Foam Lake 1 km Motel

-Having been struck by some sort of illness, and with winds howling from the east, we moved a short distance from the campground to a motel, where we both caught up on sleep and made our way to the much needed laundromat.
+Having been struck by some sort of illness (later determined to be side effect of statins), and with winds howling from the east, we moved a short distance from the campground to a motel, where we both caught up on sleep and made our way to the much needed laundromat.

 2018/06/05: Langenburg 170 km

 Within minutes of setting out, we met our first westbound touring cyclist.
 We compared notes on weather websites, and invited the enterprising German lass to stay with us when she reached Vancouver.
 The wind had helped her cover over 200 km the day before.
 It’s a good thing we eastbound travellers had stayed put.

 We were going easily at a good clip, and rolled out 170 km before stopping at a motel in Langenburg, where we heated the food intended as a camp meal in the microwave before dropping into bed.